w1lderr/SaveMySoulBot/README.md

 # SaveMySoulBot
+Save my soul telegram bot

+# Introduction
-It's a part of save my soul project
+It's a part of save my soul project.
+In the Telegram bot, you can get a Telegram id and, in the future, a signal SOS.